Teaching Indian Psychology

 - For an excellent survey of the methods used in Transpersonal Psychology, one may consult:

-Braud, William (2007), 'Integrating yoga epistemology and ontology into an expanded integral approach to research'. - For an introduction to first-person, yoga-based research in Indian psychology, one could have a look at the following three articles:
+Braud, William (2007), 'Integrating yoga epistemology and ontology into an expanded integral approach to research'. - For an introduction to first-person, yoga-based research in Indian psychology, one could have a look at the following four articles:

 - Cornelissen, R. M. Matthijs (2006), 'What is knowledge?
 A reflection based on the work of Sri Aurobindo'.